-Beneficial Owner: Shares Registered in the Name of a Broker or Bank
+Beneficial Owner: Shares Registered in the Name of a Broker or Bank shareholder of record for purposes of voting at the Annual Meeting.

-If on the Record Date your shares were held, not in your name, but rather in an account at a brokerage firm, bank or other similar organization, then you are the beneficial owner of shares held in "street name" and the Notice is being forwarded to you by that organization.
-The organization holding your account is considered to be the shareholder of record for purposes of voting at the Annual Meeting.
 As a beneficial owner, you have the right to direct your broker, bank or other agent regarding how to vote the shares in your account.
 You are also invited to attend the Annual Meeting.
 However, since you are not the shareholder of record, you may be instructed to obtain a legal proxy from your broker, bank or other nominee and to submit a copy in advance of the meeting.
 Further instructions will be provided to you as part of your registration process.
-What am I voting on?